-Sue Devaney as Jo Collins
+Sue Devaney as Jo Collins (Series 1)

 Sue Devaney says: 'Jo is 17; she's a northerner who's landed a job working in Spatz selling burgers.
 She's very loud, very cheeky, very boisterous, very naive and totally man mad.
 In fact she's just like Sue Devaney, except l gave up men two days ago.
 I hate 'em.